 Let rest for 4 - 5 minutes

 Return meat to the skillet for 3 to 4 minutes

 until medium-rare.
 Let rest for 5 minutes.

 Add salt and pepper to taste.

 Searing meat is very important.
 By searing you are locking

 the good flavors into the meat.
 When making any kind of roast first rub the meat in well with the spices and herbs and then sear it on all sides over medium heat and top the venison steak with sauteed onion before placing it in the oven.

 By adding the pan drippings to the sauce you will enhance the flavor of the sauce/gravy.

 Cut meat into 1/2" slices and place on dinner plates.

 Drizzle sauce over the meat or serve separately in a gravy boat.

 Accompany the Venison Steak with lingonberry (Swedish) (tyttbær/Norwegian) preserves or sauce.
 Canned or freshly made whole cranberry sauce will work great if lingonberries/tyttebær preserves cannot be obtained in your area - but there is a difference in flavor and texture.

-In Norway, tyttebær preserves or crushed, freshly picked berries stirred with sugar is often served with beef and pork.
+In Norway, tyttebær preserves or crushed, freshly picked berries stirred with sugar are often served with beef and pork.